20 Small Business Tips and Tricks to Help You Grow

 Then, do you want your customers to find your business?
 And when they find it, do you want them to know your business, your brand, what you offer, or why they should buy from you?
 If the answer is no, ask yourself why not.

-A great website is the first impression your potential customers will have of your brand.
+A great website is your potential customer's first impression of your brand.
 It needs to be searchable, visually appealing, responsive, and accessible.
-That’s it.
+That's it.

-Let’s start with the easiest part: searchable.
-The search bar is where everyone starts when looking for something on the Internet.
-Make sure it’s easy to find and appears on every page your customers’ visit.
+Let's start with the easiest part: searchable.
+The search bar is where everyone starts when looking for something online.
+Ensure it's easy to find and appears on every page your customers visit.

 Next, let's talk about design.
 Many businesses think that a well-designed website is expensive.
 That couldn't be farther from the truth.
 A company only spends money on a website because it makes life easier.
 It's the same reason people pay to have their lawn mowed or the air conditioning fixed: it improves their life.